 Lublin frequently appears on TV and at conferences to discuss leadership, executive pay and corporate governance.

-A native of Dayton, Ohio, Lublin earned a bachelor's degree in journalism with honors from Northwestern University.
+Lublin earned a bachelor's degree in journalism with honors, from Northwestern University.
 She received a master's degree in communications from Stanford University.

 Praise for Earning It:

 “Lublin and the women she spoke to are insightful about their good choices and frank about their mistakes, which makes this essential reading for anyone who has a job, with illuminating stories and practical advice on every page.”

 “Lublin provides important insights from more than 50 successful women executives, providing practical advise for future executives.
 I will make sure all three of my daughters read it.”

 — Harry M. Jansen Kraemer, Jr., professor, Northwestern Kellogg School of Management; former chair and CEO, Baxter International; and best-selling author, From Values To Action and Becoming the Best